Koriukivka massacre

-The Koriukivka massacre was a mass murder of 6,700 residents of Koriukivka (then a village) in Ukraine on 1–2 March 1943 by the SS forces of Nazi Germany.
+The Koriukivka massacre was a war crime against 6,700 residents of Koriukivka, Soviet Ukraine on 1–2 March 1943 by the SS forces of Nazi Germany and the 105 light infantry division of the Royal Hungarian Army.
 1,290 houses in Koriukivka were burned down and only ten brick buildings and a church survived.
 The residents of neighboring localities were intimidated and refused to help the Koriukivka residents.
 On 9 March, the Germans returned to Koriukivka and burned alive some elderly people who had returned to the village after escaping thinking it was safe.

 According to forensic evidence, the deaths were brought on particularly by shootings from automatic weapons such as submachine guns and light machine guns also blows with blunt objects and burning.
 Some people were burned alive.
 The mass murder was committed as a retribution for Soviet partisan activities headed by Oleksiy Fedorov.
 Koriukivka was liberated by Soviet troops on 19 March 1943.
 A report on the number of victims and inflicted damage was compiled in the same year.
-The Koriukivka massacre became the largest German punitive operation against civilians in World War II.
+The Koriukivka massacre was the largest German punitive operation against civilians in World War II.

 Background

 During the German occupation, the village of Koriukivka was a center of Soviet partisan warfare in Chernihiv Oblast.
 On the night of 27 February 1943, the partisans of Oleksiy Fedorov, having learned that the children of the commanders of a Soviet partisan unit were jailed in the Koriukivka prison, attacked the local Axis garrison, which consisted mostly of Hungarians.
 During that raid, 78 Axis soldiers were killed and eight captured.
-Several persons were released from the prison and some buildings were blown up.
+Several prisoners were released, and some buildings blown up.
 The partisans had warned the residents of Koriukivka about possible German retribution, but the next day after the partisan raid the way out was blocked.
 Nonetheless, at least one woman with three children managed to escape from Koriukivka on that day.